 “Each particular curator sees an artist’s work in a particular way, interprets it, and often brings out a way of seeing the work that the artist hadn’t considered.
 A great pleasure for me is working with professionals who approach the presentation of my work in a different way.
 They ask probing questions for the lectures, gallery guides, and docent training.
 I always learn something from exhibiting my work and I am often surprised by people’s reaction to it.
 Some are emotionally moved, some want to know technical details, some may not like it.
 It’s the risk you take when you exhibit.”

 I have been honing my photographic skills over the last several years.
-Making strides in composition, story telling and mechanics of photography, I still lacked some finer processing skills and the art of printing.
-I decided that a Print is the ultimate goal of a photographer.
+Making strides in composition, storytelling and mechanics of photography, I still lacked some finer processing skills and the art of printing.
+I decided that a print is the ultimate goal of a photographer.
 There is just something very tangible, very permanent about a print.
-Anybody can flick though a series of images on an electronic device.
-But actually taking the time to make a print, matting, framing ,hung on wall and lit well -takes considerable more effort.
+Anybody can flick through a series of images on an electronic device.
+But actually taking the time to make a print, matting, framing, hung on the wall and lit well -takes considerable more effort.
 It also then requires more contemplation by the audience.
 I think they place more weight and value on the print than in electronic form.
 They are more willing to commit more time with the print.

 1. Create a body of work of 24 images